nexo-tech/nexo-tech.github.io/content/posts/microservices-for-startups.md

 For a three-person engineering team, this is brutal.
 Context switching across repos and tooling becomes a silent tax on every feature you ship.

-At one project I advised, keeping all services in a single monorepo with shared utilities, linters, and deploy tooling saved *months* of friction.
+At one project I advised, keeping all services in a single monorepo with shared utilities, linters, and deploy tooling saved _months_ of friction.
 The team could focus on shipping, not yak-shaving infra.

 **Tip:** Default to a single repo.
 Delay repo splits until team scaling (not code scaling) demands it.

----

 ### 3. Local Development Becomes Painful